samsrsx/starter-academic/content/authors/admin/_index.md

 interests:
 - Electromagnetic methods in geophysics
 - Subsurface imaging & geophysical inversion
-- Fluid-tectonic processes at plate tectonic boundaries
+- Fluid & magmatic processes at tectonic boundaries
-- Oceanic lithosphere-asthenosphere system
+- Structure of the lithosphere-asthenosphere system

 # Education to show in About widget
 education: